seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

-**Consequence 3 — the bench divergence in §7 is a source property; the CLASS held and the MAGNITUDE was refuted.** Measured 05.09.2026 on all 30 coins (run #16): the reconciliation classed 21 cells `venue-basis`, 0 `coverage` and 0 `unexplained`, and the five coins carrying every one of those cells are exactly the five `fut:true` assets — the bench reads the perpetual, CoinGecko reads a spot index, and the basis is the difference. **The prediction that MORPHO and ARB would show «the same divergence for the same reason» was wrong in both directions**: this map wrote 7–9 pp on returns, MORPHO reads 2.4–3.8 pp and ARB reads
+**Consequence 3 — the bench divergence in §7 is a source property; the CLASS held and the MAGNITUDE was refuted.** Measured 05.09.2026 on all 30 coins (run #16): the reconciliation classed 21 cells `venue-basis`, 0 `coverage` and 0 `unexplained`, and the five coins carrying every one of those cells are exactly the five `fut:true` assets. **A later reading breaks the second half of that sentence and not the first:** UNI, XLM and ZEC now class `unexplained` (§7), and all three are SPOT assets — this venue contract does not explain them, and a class meaning «everything else» explains nothing by itself — the bench reads the perpetual, CoinGecko reads a spot index, and the basis is the difference. **The prediction that MORPHO and ARB would show «the same divergence for the same reason» was wrong in both directions**: this map wrote 7–9 pp on returns, MORPHO reads 2.4–3.8 pp and ARB reads